Hyperonic neutron stars: reconciliation between nuclear properties and NICER and LIGO/VIRGO results

 where $x_e$ = $n_e/(n_e + n_\mu)$.
 Notwithstanding, the efficiency of the hyperonic DU process is only $4\%$ of the nucleonic one~\cite{urcae}.

 Another important constraint comes from the GW170817 event, detected by the LIGO/VIRGO gravitational wave telescopes: the dimensionless tidal deformation parameter $\Lambda$.
 The tidal deformability of a compact object is a single parameter that quantifies how easily the object is deformed when subjected to an external tidal field.
-A larger tidal deformability indicates that the object is easily deformable.
-On the opposite side, a compact object with a smaller tidal deformability parameter is smaller, more compact, and it is more difficult to deform it.
+Larger tidal deformability indicates that the object is easily deformable.
+On the opposite side, a compact object with a smaller tidal deformability parameter is smaller, more compact, and it is more difficult to deform.
 Its value is defined as: $\Lambda ={2k_2}/{3C^5}$, where C = ($GM/R$) is the compactness.
 The parameter $k_2$ is called Love number and is related to the metric perturbation.
 A complete discussion about the Love number and its calculation is both, very extensive and well documented in the literature.
 Therefore, it is out of the scope of this work.
 I refer the interested reader to see ~\cite{tidal1,tidal2,tidal3,tidal4} and the references therein.
 Ref.~\cite{tidal1} constraint the dimensionless tidal parameter for the canonical mass, $\Lambda_{1.4}$ in the range of 70-580.
 Here, I use 580 as a superior limit.